So the beach destination of the Maldives is in the far south of South Asia, and countries like India and Sri Lanka can make a perfect access point.

 Then there could be a good chance you can do the Maldives on a budget AND leave the Maldives feeling like you had an amazing time!

-This mini Addu atoll Maldives travel guide also includes ideas on activities and how you can get around from place to place… mainly, by bus from the airport island, and then biking!
+This mini Addu atoll Maldives travel guide also includes ideas on activities (mostly) without staying at a resort and how you can get around from place to place… mainly, by bus from the airport island, and then biking!

 First, the quick list of the best things to do in the Addu atoll.